eduardomb/jquery-image-auto-place/README.md

 ---------------
 ```
     {
-      padding: 10,        // * Image padding
+      // Image padding
+      padding: 10,

-      offset: 200,        // * Minimum vertical space (px) btween images.
+      // Minimum vertical space (px) btween images.
+      offset: 200,

-      initialOffset: 0,   // * Minimum vertical space (px) before first image.
+      // Minimum vertical space (px) before first image.
+      initialOffset: 0,

-      imgSelector: 'img', // * Image selector.
-Ex: use 'img.foo' to only auto
+      // Image selector.
+Ex: use 'img.foo' to only auto place imgs containing
-                          //   place imgs containing class foo.
+      // class foo.
+      imgSelector: 'img',

-      chunkSelector: ''   // * Ex: 'p'.
+      // Ex: 'p'.
 Images will be placed btween chunks.
-If
-                          //   set to empty, the element content will be
+If set to empty, the
-                          //   converted to pure text (tags will be removed)
+      // element content will be converted to pure text (tags will be removed)
       // and each word will be a chunk.
+      chunkSelector: '',

+      // Images will be placed in this order.
+To only use left and right
+      // images, use ['left', 'right'].
+      loopPattern: ['center', 'left', 'right']
     }